Search element - Quick search bar

 At night

-When you're out and about
+When you're out with your baby

-- If you are out with your baby and feeding, have some spare breast pads on hand or tuck the corner of a clean towel into your bra over the leaking nipple to soak up your milk.
+• Have some spare breast pads on hand or tuck the corner of a clean towel into your bra over the leaking nipple to soak up your milk.

 Be careful if using a milk catcher

 Some mums use a silicone milk catcher to collect leaking milk, either while they are feeding or between feeds.
-While these may be effective in one way, they can also pose problems.
-The continual suction can remove more milk than necessary, causing your breasts to make more milk than your baby needs.
-This may create an oversupply.
-Some mums also find the suction can cause their nipple or breast to hurt if they use the catcher too often or for too long.
+While these may be effective, the continual suction can remove more milk than necessary.
+This may cause your breasts to make more milk than your baby needs, creating an oversupply

-© Australian Breastfeeding Association February 2023
+© Australian Breastfeeding Association June 2025